Historical Presidential Palace, Kaunas: History

 The original palace was constructed on in 1846, when a local aristocrat received authorization to build the two-story edifice.
 The project featured a symmetrically designed structure with seven rooms on the first floor, and nine rooms on the second floor.
 Shortly afterwards the building was expanded and another portal was added.
 In 1866, a garden was also laid out in front of the building.
 Two years later, additional structures were built nearby, and the building was acquired by the Russian government as a residence for the Kovno Governor.
 In 1876, the building was finally purchased by that government.
 During the latter part of the 19th century the building underwent further expansion, and an additional wing was constructed as well as a new gallery.
 During World War I, Kaiser Wilhelm II briefly stayed in the palace in 1915 while visiting the Eastern front.

-Lithuania proclaimed its independence in 1918, and at that time the building became the property of the Lithuanian government.
+Lithuania restored its independence in 1918, and at that time the building became the property of the Lithuanian government.
 After Lithuania's capital, Vilnius, was occupied by Poland, Kaunas became the temporary capital and the building was designated as its Presidential Palace.
 It was remodeled and became the Lithuanian president's official residence.
 The building witnessed a crisis of parliamentarism, the Coup d’État of 1926, and a turn towards authoritarian regime.
 The garden was surrounded by a cast-iron fence that has survived to this day.
 The palace served as the presidential residence until 1940, when Lithuania again lost its independence.
-In the face of imminent Soviet occupation, the Last Meeting of the government of Lithuania took place here on the night from June 14 to 15 of 1940.
+In the face of imminent Soviet occupation, the Last Meeting of the government of Lithuania took place here on the night from June 14 to 15, 1940.

 During Soviet rule, the palace underwent further alterations and the size of the garden was reduced, while some adjacent buildings were demolished.
 On the first floor, some interior walls were removed to make way for a movie theater.
 Later it was converted to the Kaunas teacher's headquarters, and hosted teacher's organizations.

 In 1989, the administration of the palace was transferred to the Vytautas the Great War Museum.
 After Lithuania regained its independence from the Soviet Union in 1991, the palace was designated as a historical landmark.
 Soon afterward, three statues of the interwar presidents of Lithuania were erected in the palace garden, Antanas Smetona, Aleksandras Stulginskis, and Kazys Grinius.
 In 1997, more renovations were implemented, but due to financial problems, the work took six years to complete.
 In 2003, the 85th anniversary of Lithuanian Independence, the renovated palace was officially re-opened.
 The total cost of the works exceeded five million litas.